Vortigern

 platforms are not easily seen because of the heather.

-(around which was an embankment) and a cairn of pre-Iron
+which was an embankment) and a cairn of pre-Iron Age date

-Age date in the eastern end.
-Moel Fenlli continued to be
+in the eastern end.
+Moel Fenlli continued to be occupied

-consist of coins and pottery from as late as the 5th
+coins and pottery from as late as the 5th century AD were

 From Llanbedr-Dyffryn-Clwyd, turn off the A494 just after